Guy-Shaw/charset-devolve/README.md

 short sequence of ASCII characters.

-For example, the Copyright symbol can be represented, in 7-bit ASCII without too much loss, as the 3-character sequence, "(C)".
+For example, the Copyright symbol can be represented, in 7-bit ASCII without too much loss, as the 3-character sequence,

+   "(C)".

-The program, `charset-devolve` handles the most common cases of characters used in these richer character sets.
+The program, `charset-devolve`, handles the most common cases of characters used in these richer character sets.